S-Retr0/learning-git/README.md

 ```
 The `git push` command takes two parameters:
 1. The name of the repository, in our case it's called `origin`;
-2. The name of the branch to push to, `master¡`is the default branch for every repo.
+2. The name of the branch to push to, `master`is the default branch for every repo.

 The `-u` option is used